 Here are some suggestions for adding this critical environment to your home:

 - Include the Bible in your daily reading roster.
-And make sure your child “catches you” reading your Bible.
+And make sure your child “catches you” reading.

 - Practice being grateful.
 (Documenting your gratitude brings attention to God’s gifts; they are everywhere!
 Even in the midst of darkness!)